walidamriou/PythonScripts/README.md

 * _One file codes_:

-1. code1: print the location of .txt file after chose it by a interface besed Tkinter.
+1. code1: print the location of .txt file after chose it by a interface besed Tkinter. python 2.7